Ready to learn more about design?

 Our most forward-looking course is designed to give you a leg up in the highly competitive and fluid world of software design.
 Learn these tools before they become industry standards — they're already halfway there!

 UX Launchpad is run by Jon Bell and William Van Hecke, two experienced designers who live in Seattle.
-Here is a picture Wesley Verhoeve shot of them jumping:
+Here is a Wesley Verhoeve shot of them jumping:

 Jon Bell is a designer at Twitter who's previously worked at frog design, Windows Phone, and the Art Institute of Seattle.
 He's the one on the right.

 Our team — from designers to developers to customer support folks — thoroughly enjoyed UX Launchpad.
 We sketched.
 We learned.
 We laughed.
 Jon and William have a teaching style thatís fun, informative, hands-on, and great for kicking your design brain into lateral action.

 Fantastic!
 Literally inspiring.
 I'm going to go build something RIGHT NOW.
 I was worried about taking time out from my daily work to take this class, but now I'm excited that it may have redirected my career.